 That’s it, you can start using

 immunarch now!
 See the Quick Start section below to dive into immune repertoire data analysis.
-If you run in any trouble with installation, take a look at the Installation Troubleshooting section below.
+If you run in any trouble with installation, take a look at the Installation Troubleshooting section.

-Note that there are quite a lot of dependencies to install with the package because it installs all the widely-used packages for data analysis and visualisation.
-You got both the AIRR data analysis framework and Data Science package eco-system with only one command!
+Note: there are quite a lot of dependencies to install with the package because it installs all the widely-used packages for data analysis and visualisation.
+You got both the AIRR data analysis framework and the full Data Science package ecosystem with only one command, making

 immunarch the entry-point for single-cell & immune repertoire Data Science.